Study a postgraduate law degree ideal for practitioners

 Many of the courses in the LLM are not only practical in content but also in delivery.

-To suit full-time practitioners who are interested in studying part time, practical courses are generally offered as intensives over the weekend to allow for busy weekday work schedules.
+To suit full-time practitioners who are interested in studying part time, practical courses are generally offered as intensives over the weekend or after 5pm to allow for busy weekday work schedules.
 All courses are delivered both in person and online via Zoom, so you can choose how and where you like to learn.

 The courses offered by the UQ LLM allow lawyers to specialise in areas of interest while balancing existing commitments.
 Take your career to the next level by applying for the Master of Laws at The University of Queensland.